-Coronavirus: What help can freelance workers get?
+Coronavirus: What help can freelance workers get?by

 Whether you work through a PSC, other limited company, umbrella company or are self-employed, will affect what sick pay support you are entitled to during the Covid-19 pandemic.